 In the last weeks of 2017 and early 2018, there were reports about a surge in violent crime in the area of Montego Bay.
-The Jamaican Government has ordered a military surveillance of the area and advised visitors to only use authorized tourist services.
-IQCruising strongly recommends cruise travelers to be cautious but also not to panic as many 'news' are exaggerated out of sheer sensationalism.
+The Jamaican Government has ordered military surveillance of the city and advised visitors to only use authorized tourist services.